Conference agenda.

 Dawn Rueckl, Ministry of Tourism; Erica Hummel, Destination BC; other speakers TBA

-Outdoor recreation assets are more than amenities—they are powerful economic drivers for communities across British Columbia.
+Outdoor recreation assets are more than amenities; they are powerful economic drivers for communities across British Columbia.
 This session explores how strategic investment, planning, and alignment across tourism, recreation, and economic development can transform public recreation assets into sustainable tourism economies.
-A case study of trail development in Nakusp will bring these ideas to life, showing how public recreation assets can catalyze tourism growth while supporting local values and livability.
+A case study of trail development will bring these ideas to life, showing how public recreation assets can catalyze tourism growth while supporting local values and livability.

 Clara-Jane Blye, University of Utah; Taniell Hamilton, Tourism Revelstoke; Alex Cooper, Revelstoke Cycling Association